BettercareHealth/bettercare/maternal-mental-health/test-5.md

 	-	HIV-positive women are usually mentally ill
 	-	Pregnant HIV-positive mothers will have babies that are mentally ill
 	+	Mental illness is more common among HIV-positive women
-	-	The treatment of HIV-positive women usually makes them mentally ill
+	-	ARV treatment usually makes mothers mentally ill
 2. What difficulties may HIV-positive mothers face after the birth of their baby?
 	+	Difficulties deciding how best to feed their infant
 	-	Difficulties in getting their partners to feed the infant